 6’4”, 360 (1971- ) pro wrestling: 1996-2018

-After real lifting, he took up fake wrestling.
+After real lifting, he took up fake wrestling and excelled there, as well.
 Mark Henry was inducted into the WWE Hall of Fame in 2018.
 In 2002, he took a mere four-month break from wrestling to train for strongman, and he promptly won the inaugural Arnold Strongman Classic against the world’s best strength athletes (all of whom had been doing strongman training for years), defeating the reigning World’s Strongest Man (Svend Karlsen), and proving once again he was the strongest of them all.
-It was his only strongman contest, and, as a side event during that same Arnold Classic, Henry also lifted the Thomas Inch dumbbell overhead.
+It was his only strongman contest, and, as a side event during that same Arnold Classic, Henry also, like Kaz, lifted the Thomas Inch dumbbell overhead.